Whiteknight/Acquaintance/docs/index.md

 ## Scatter/Gather

-Scatter/Gather is very similar to Request/Response except the channel may have many listeners or participants, which may return several responses.
+Scatter/Gather is very similar to Request/Response except the channel may have many listeners or *participants*, which may return several responses.
 These responses are all returned together.

     // Setup a Participant
     messageBus.Participate<MyRequest, MyResponse>(p => p
-        .WithChannelName("test")
+        .WithTopic("test")
         .Invoke(req => new[] { new MyResponse {
             Message = "Hello " + req.Message"
         }}));